gngrninja/NinjaBotCore/README.md

 More information on the bot and getting started [here](https://www.gngrninja.com/bot).

 ### Associating your guild (Retail WoW)
-Associating a WoW guild with your Discord server allows you to use the Warcraftlogs watching command, as well as some autocomplete features for guild member names when using various WoW commands.
+Associating a WoW guild with your Discord server allows you to use the Warcraft Logs watching command, as well as some autocomplete features for guild member names when using various WoW commands.

 To associate your guild with NinjaBot, use the following command:
 ```